-Proceed as follows to set combustion parameters.
+Proceed as follows to set combustion parameters:

-- Press and hold the () and () keys for between 3 and 6 seconds to enter chimney sweep mode.
-The 'chimney sweep' symbol on the display starts to flash and the display reads out the current boiler temperature. - To set combustion parameters for maximum and minimum power, press and hold the (IIII) and ( simultaneously for over 6 seconds.
-The boiler enters fan speed control mode - Press the The fan switches to maximum speed. - Remove the top panel (1) of the boiler and insert the combustion analysis probe into the socket (2) on the flue gas vent fitting - Set the CO2 level by turning the adjuster screw (3) on the fan group.
-Turn the screw clockwise to reduce CO2, anti-clockwise to increase CO2.
+- Press and hold the mail and keys for between 3 and 6 seconds to enter chimney sweep mode.
+The 'chimney sweep' symbol on the display starts to flash and the display reads out the current boiler temperature. - To set combustion parameters for maximum and mini- - mum power, press and hold the mail and keys simultaneously for over 6 seconds.
+The boiler enters fan speed control mode - Press the key.

+The fan switches to maximum speed.

+- Insert the combustion analysis probe into the socket (1) in the flue gas vent fitting.